 Using gifs, memes or anything trendy to elicit some type of emotional response from your students during lessons makes all the difference!
 Be it being tickled, surprised or simply embarrassed (for you).
 Recalling content is much easier when it’s linked with feelings.
 Tailor the content and examples - the more personal and applicable the better.
 Learners will understand and remember these concepts more effortlessly.

-One way you can do this is by drawing the link between the topic you're starting on to their future goals.
+Another way to engage these concepts in an interesting way is by drawing the link between the topic you're starting on to their future goals.
 Take for example, knowing how and why the laws of motion in Physics can help prevent injuries in their sports activities.
 Or how learning phonics can spell the difference between someone being a Very Important Person and being a Very Impotent Person.
 Now, you just made it into something that they'd want to know and even scored some humour points!
 Furthermore, seeing these concepts in current trends and events will prove that there really is utility in what they are learning.
 Now they can’t say “When will I ever need to know this in real life?!” - teachers 1, students 0.

 2. Interactive Quizzes